zangloo/tbr/README.md

 ## About

-`tbr` is a simple e-book reader in terminal and gtk4(>4.10).By now, support txt, html, haodoo and epub.
+`tbr` is a simple e-book reader in terminal and gtk4(>4.10).By now, support txt, html, haodoo and epub. it can also render text as chinese tradition style(top to bottom and right to left).

 ## Build